Compare offerings and share your lists with others.

 In the fall we will take a weeklong field trip to collect natural waters from diverse geochemical regions.
 These samples will form the basis for testing and evaluating chemical analysis methods and for developing a quantitative assessment of the geochemistry of natural waters.
 In the winter students will collect and analyze samples from a suite of ecosystem compartments (e.g., soil horizons, leaves, woody debris, biota) to quantify nutrient storage and cycling on the landscape.

 Spring quarter will be devoted to extensive project work building on skills developed in the fall and winter.
 Students will conduct hypothesis-driven experimental design, sample collection, analysis, and statistical interpretations prior to presenting their results in both oral and written form to conclude the year.

-hydrology, chemistry, earth sciences, chemical instrumentation, environmental analysis and environmental fieldwork.
+This offering will prepare you for careers and advanced study in: hydrology, chemistry, earth sciences, chemical instrumentation, environmental analysis and environmental fieldwork.

 $550 for an extended overnight field trip in fall quarter.